rhit-netsos/netsec-public/docs/labs/lab4.md

 In the space below (on the question sheet), think about possible ways in which this approach can be broken down.
-There are two major limitations with this approach that we'd like to tackle in the next set of concept labs and labs.
+There are two major limitations with this approach that we'd like to tackle in the next concept lab.

 # Submission